zaimhalili/My-Personal-Website/README.md

     -Translate to Italian
     -Animations with JS or CSS only; keyframes
-    -Little design icons like arrows or cute stickers
+    -Little design icons like arrows or cute stickers -At the bottom a button that scrolls up to home: Turn Back to Home

 To be checked after finishing: